-- 14 oz fire roasted tomatoes or regular diced tomatoes
+- 14 ounces fire roasted tomatoes or regular diced tomatoes

 - 2 cups tomato sauce or passata

-- 3 tbsp cilantro fresh, chopped for garnish
+- 3 tablespoons cilantro fresh, chopped for garnish

 - Combine all the chicken tikka ingredients together in a large bowl and mix thoroughly so that each piece of chicken is fully coated in the yogurt mixture.
 Cover with plastic wrap and refrigerate for at least 30 minutes up to 48 hours.